HOME>WHAT WE DO>Initiatives>Global Joint Initiative on the Partnership of Biodiversity and Finance

 • World Wildlife Fund (WWF)

-Members and Supporters(in alphabetic order)
+Member and Supporter(in alphabetic order)

-Financial Institutions:
+Financial Institution:

 • Asian Development Bank (ADB)